sharetribe/sharetribe/app/services/transaction_service/transactions_api.md

   , last_transition_at: <Time>
   , current_state: :free       # or :initiated for Paypal
                                # or :preauthorized for preauthorized Braintree
-                               # or :pending for postpay Braintree and Checkout
+                               # or :pending for postpay Braintree
   , payment_total: Money.new(50, "USD") # only for Braintree if :preauthorized
   }